How to apply?

 2) Successful entrance exam

-The entrance exam to the Master’s Programs consists a telephone or Skype interview.
+The entrance exam to the Master’s Programs consists of a written (essay) and oral (telephone or Skype interview) parts.

 The purpose of the interview is to assess applicants’ basic command of base subjects and disciplines of the programme (such as economic and statistical foundations of public policy and administration, policy studies), their verbal competences, as well as to learn about their motivation for joining a program.
 Interviews are evaluated, among others, on the basis of how successful applicants are in communicating their ideas, what career plans they have in mind or how they think they can benefit from the Master’s program in order to meet their future goals.